Create a live event

 created, and a new open channel becomes available.
 Host can enter the live event to chat and test their media stream before letting participants in the event.

-userIdsForHost property.
-Up to ten users can be set as host candidates and only one user at a time can act as a host for the live event.
-When an incumbent host exits the live event, any other users specified in
+LiveEventCreateParams.
+Up to ten users can be set as host candidates and six of them can act as co-hosts for the live event simultaneously while other four can join the event as participants.
+When there is an empty seat for the role during the live event, anyone among the four, specified in

-userIdsForHost can enter the live event and act as a host.
+userIdsForHost, can become a host by re-entering the live event as a host.

 In case the open channel isn’t available, call